What is cyber insurance?

 With increasing pressure from regulators to ensure responsibility for the safeguarding of personal data.
 Businesses should maintain an incident response plan (otherwise known as a business continuity plan) to protect themselves from significant financial and reputational costs.

-Cyber liability insurance can play a key role in supporting businesses of all sizes to both improve their resilience to breaches and help them recover if the worst should occur.
+Cyber insurance can play a key role in supporting businesses of all sizes to both improve their resilience to breaches and help them recover if the worst should occur.

 Many cyber insurance policies available today will provide access to specialists to assist with mitigating the damage caused by a security or privacy breach.